 These pay increases are even greater if you work in a desired specialty and are willing to take on some overtime.
 The demand for travel nurses to work during the pandemic continues to increase, and you are likely able to negotiate attractive terms that suit your particular needs.
 Hospitals across the country are competing for nurses to fill the extra demand, as well as replace nurses who have left due to family obligations or other factors that have impacted their ability to work during this health crisis.

 If you work in the midwest or in one of the states with the lowest pay for nurses, switching from a stationary nurse to a traveler who works in higher paying cities can mean a tremendous salary increase.
 Many travel nurses complete 13 week contracts and make enough money to take several weeks off before taking on another assignment.

 Though it may seem this type of employment is best suited for the young and single who do not have young children or families to keep them at home, there are many older nurses who take advantage of the high pay and potential for extra time off.
 Many experienced nurses with grown children have found the lifestyle and potential for travel suits them, and their experience is welcomed across the country.

 Some use the potential for extra time off and extra pay to do more traveling, and some take advantage of the time to spend with friends and family at their home base.
-The increased pay for working during the COVID-19 pandemic could mean an extended time between contracts and the freedom to spend quality time doing what you like without the time pressures of regular shifts.
+The increased pay for working during the COVID-19 pandemic could mean an extended time between contracts and the freedom to spend quality time doing what you like, such as getting a Baltimore, MD party bus rentals and going on a road trip with your friends and family without the time pressures of regular shifts.

 Free Hotels, Rental Cars, and Airfare